 must acknowledge and accept that the solution must be long-term and cannot be pain-free.
 Leaders must make tough

-decisions rather than push them to the next presidency.
-The government must be honest in communicating with the public
+decisions rather than push them on to the next presidency.
+The Government must be honest in communicating with the

 to reduce expenditures and operational costs.

-• In my opinion, U.S. government should not increase interest rates and taxes.
-This a highly debatable issue.
+• The U.S. Government should not increase interest rates or taxes, however, this a highly debatable issue.
 Yes,

-that may lead to inflation, but the policy priority should be economic growth over inflation or any other issue.
+that may lead to inflation, but the policy priority should be economic growth over any other issue.
+Economic growth

 market for international competition to reduce prices and become more competitive.